Enroll in Practical Woodworking

 Take a look at our course schedule to determine which session you'd like to join.
-Keep in mind, our courses generally sell out three to four months in advance of the run date.
+Keep in mind, our courses generally sell out a few months in advance of the run date.

 If only one session works for your schedule and it's listed as 'sold out', don't despair.
 Send an e-mail and ask to be placed on the waiting list.
 We do have occasional cancellations in which case you will be offered the emptied bench, so there is a chance it could work for both of us!

-To enroll in a Practical Woodworking Course, reserve your bench position by clicking the button below and completing the form.
+To enroll in a Practical Woodworking Course, just the button below and complete the enrollment form.
 Confirmation and complete enrollment instructions will be sent via email to you within 24-48 hours.
 If you don't see a response from us in the 48 hours following your submission, be sure to check your spam folder for our response!

 You should find it in your e-mail inbox within 24-48 hours.
 If you don't see it within a day or two, check your spam/junk folder.
 Our email addresses have been known to get caught in spam filters.

-- You'll need print and complete an Enrollment & Liability Form (download here).
+You'll need to print, complete, and mail (or email a scanned copy) an Enrollment & Liability Form (download here).
 Be sure to read and understand the Cancellation Policy included.
-Then, mail the form to us at: JD Lohr School of Woodworking, 242 N. Limerick Road, Schwenksville, PA 19473
+Then, mail the form to us at: Lohr School of Woodworking, 242 N. Limerick Road, Schwenksville, PA 19473

-- Tuition Payment Requirements: For courses running within the next 5 months, we require a minimum 50% tuition & lumber fee deposit within 15 days of receiving confirmation.
-Courses scheduled beyond 6 months from time of application only require a $50 non-refundable reservation deposit on tuition to hold and reserve the course for yourself with a 50% amount of the full cost of tuition (less your $50 deposit) due within 6 months of the start date.
+Tuition Payment Requirements: We will send you an invoice along with your enrollment confirmation with all the payment information.
+Courses scheduled beyond 6 months from time of application only require a $50 non-refundable reservation deposit on tuition to hold your bench position.
+A 50% amount of the full cost of tuition & lumber (less your $50 deposit) due within 3 months of the start date.
 Any remaining balance on tuition is due 60 days before the course start date.
 Late payments can result in your bench position being given to students on the waiting list.
 To make a payment, visit our payment page.

 To Learn More: